ewpratten/HowToComputer/README.md

 ```bash
 nasm -f elf *.asm; ld -m elf_i386 -s -o demo *.o && demo
 ```
 The text after the semicolon is a comment.
-Comments are used to explain what the line of instructions does.
+Comments are used to explain what each line of instructions does.
 <br><br>
 First, is:
 ```assembly